autowarefoundation/autoware/control/pure_pursuit/README.md

 # Pure Pursuit Controller

 The Pure Pursuit Controller module calculates the steering angle for tracking a desired trajectory using the pure pursuit algorithm.
-This is used as a lateral controller plugin in the `trajectory_follower_node`.
+This is used as a lateral controller plugin in the `autoware_trajectory_follower_node`.

 ## Inputs

-Set the following from the [controller_node](../trajectory_follower_node/README.md)
+Set the following from the [controller_node](../autoware_trajectory_follower_node/README.md)

 - `autoware_planning_msgs/Trajectory` : reference trajectory to follow.
 - `nav_msgs/Odometry`: current ego pose and velocity information